 [Steps off soapbox.
 Ahem.]

-There was another reason for my choosing reds in particular – our own home-grown Pinotage grape (a cross between Pinot Noir and Cinsault, called Herimtage at the time) is of course red!
+There was another reason for my choosing reds in particular – our own home-grown Pinotage grape (a cross between Pinot Noir and Cinsault which was called Hermitage at the time) is, of course, red!
 The grape is something of an enigma as it was developed relatively recently (in the 1920s) and is grown almost exclusively in South Africa.
 I also have to say that I am not a huge fan – all too often Pinotage turns out to be unattractively bitter and astringent – all barnyard and no fruit.
 But in loving hands, Pinotage can be a delicious fruity wine with supple tannins and an intriguing spicy nose, and based on this, it should also make the ideal blending partner to a grape like Cabernet Sauvignon.
 So I decided that this WBW would be my chance to get reacquainted with Pinotage in some form.
 While doing some research for the WBW announcement and this post, I came across a debate (a storm in a tasting glass…) that has recently been raging in the SA wine world and which centres largely on Pinotage.
 It seems that some producers are pushing for the creation of a new wine category in competitions (and, by extension, on restaurant wine lists and in the public’s hearts) called Cape Blends.
 The idea behind this is to create something that is as instantly identifiable with South Africa as Bordeaux blends are with France.
 Obviously a Bordeaux blend (Cabernet Sauvignon, Merlot & Cabernet Franc) was out of the question and it was felt that a Cabernet – Shiraz/Syrah blend is also out of the question as you could hardly call that unique, given that Australia does such a very good job at it.
-So it was proposed that the blend should be defined as containing a minimum percentage of Pinotage (which would indeed make it a uinquely Cape blend) and the rest of the mix could be left to the creativity of the winemaker.
+So it was proposed that the blend should be defined as containing a minimum percentage of Pinotage (which would indeed make it a uniquely Cape blend) and the rest of the mix could be left to the creativity of the winemaker.
 Sounds OK, no?